qalle2/grid-img-util/README.md

 # grid-img-util
-Command-line utilities for editing grid-based (tile-based) images.
+Command line utilities for editing grid-based (tile-based) images.
 Both programs require Python and the [Pillow module](https://python-pillow.org).

 Table of contents:
 * [a note about the files](#a-note-about-the-files)